 - Hugging it out: There is a growing body of evidence against the use of timeouts.
 They don’t increase self-regulation.
 And, they disrupt the parent/child bond by pushing the child away until they can behave.
 When a child is incredibly upset, angry, hurt, or frustrated, a wonderful way to help them feel safe, calm, and understood is by hugging them.
 Not only is it the opposite of a timeout, it also is a reaffirming way to listen to discipline.

-- Apologizing and talking about their own big emotions: Just as there is no perfect person, there is no perfect parent.
+- Apologising and talking about their own big emotions: Just as there is no perfect person, there is no perfect parent.
 While all of us strive to do out best, we feel big feelings too.
 We feel pushed to our limits, exasperated, tired, stressed out and annoyed.
 And, there are times we react because of these feelings.
 The key in these moments is to forgive ourselves.
 Then, talk to your child about your bad choice.
 It models an invaluable lesson: “I make mistakes too.
-So, I apologize and will try better next time.”
+So, I apologise and will try better next time.”

 - Celebrating accomplishments: A positive parent understands the importance of celebrating a child’s good behaviour or developmental accomplishment by using warm, genuine words of praise.